wavefrontHQ/docs/pages/doc/wavefront_prometheus.md

 {% include note.html content="Your Wavefront site administrator controls PromQL behavior.
 If you don't have some of the features, get in touch with the site administrator." %}

-## Set PromQL Site Preferences (Administrator Only)
+## Set PromQL Organization Settings (Administrator Only)

-Administrator users can change the Query Settings to support PromQL.
+Users with **Accounts, Groups & Roles**  permissions can toggle the **Organization Settings** to support PromQL.
-* If **PromQL Support** is *not* enabled, other users cannot use PromQL or change PromQL preferences.
+* If **PromQL Support** is *not* enabled, other users cannot use PromQL or change PromQL user preferences.
 * If **PromQL Support** is enabled, admins can set additional New User Default query settings, and other users can override those settings.

-To set PromQL preferences:
+To set PromQL settings for your organization:

 1. From the gear icon, select **Organization Settings**
 2. Inside **Query Settings**, select the **Users can write queries in PromQL** check box.